Panda4817/Panda4817/README.md

                 I have learnt about the following: {self.knowledge_base}.
                 I am focusing on {self.focus} to expand my skill set.
+                My goal by the end of the year is to complete all {self.goal}.

                 I record my achievements each month in a blog on my portfolio page, which can be found here:
                 {self.portfolio}"""